Vkumar-sys/Industrial_Project_2-IPL_SPORTS_ANALYTICS-/README.md

 >>🪄  Data transformation using power query(self service etl tool of power bi) inside the power bi desktop.

->>⚒️Data Modelling and building parameters,calculated columns and measures in power bi using the DAX formuales for
+>>⚒️ Data Modelling and building parameters,calculated columns and measures in power bi using the DAX formuales for
      effective visualisation.

 >>📊Building the interactive dashboard in power bi to take analytical decisions.